 Spear Farm Estuary Preserve on Bayview Street in Yarmouth is a beautiful 55 acre property with diverse habitats and a small freshwater pond.
 RRCT member Ron Dupuis, a recent graduate of the Maine Master Naturalist program spent a full year of learning and field work with a focus on Spear Farm.
 His final report includes a sampling of plants and trees captured in winter, as well as a beautiful narrative for a self-guided nature walk.
 For more on Spear Farm and Ron’s nature walk visit: Spear Farm

-Knight’s Pond in Cumberland and North Yarmouth is a 334 acre preserve.
-We don’t currently have a nature walk authored for Knight’s Pond, but we have a lot of information on the ecology of Knight’s Pond put together by Maine Natural Areas Program Ecologist Kristen Puryear and Field Assistant Nicole Lutkemuller in 2013.
+Knight’s Pond Preserve in Cumberland and North Yarmouth is a 334-acre preserve including ponds, streams, ridgelines, vernal pools, rare shagbark hickory forests, and extensive wildlife habitat.
+Neighbor and naturalist Karen Herold authored a beautiful document to guide winter nature walks at the preserve.
+We’ve also posted information on the ecology of Knight’s Pond authored by Maine Natural Areas Program Ecologist Kristen Puryear and Field Assistant Nicole Lutkemuller in 2013.

 The Chandler Brook Preserve in North Yarmouth was acquired with the financial support of Royal River Conservation Trust members and donors and is now owned and managed by the town of North Yarmouth.
 RRCT member and Master Naturalist, Karen Massey authored a narrative on nature walks at Chandler Brook in the spring and summer.
 To learn more visit: Chandler Brook Preserve

 The Sam Ristich trails are managed by the town of North Yarmouth, connecting tow parts and town forests.
 There is a great brochure and map as well as a written nature walk that you can print out and bring with you.